mouseless/governance/communication.md

 ## Public Category

+This category is to enable a public discussion and information sharing within our collective.
 Anything under this category is read/write for a Contributor and above, but read-only for the rest.

-It is allowed to open various text and voice channels under this category.
+- It is allowed to open various text and voice channels under this category

-Voice channels under this category should restrict users to use Push-to-Talk.
+- Voice channels under this category should restrict users to use Push-to-Talk

 ## Meet Category